-• Discover what you are passionate about.
+- Discover what you’re passionate about.
 It’s easy to see which photographers are passionate about their work because it shows in many images they capture.

-• Do not be afraid to fail by taking bad photographs.
-Overcoming failures by taking better photographs only make you a better photographer.
+- Don’t be afraid to fail by taking bad photographs.
+Overcoming failures by taking better photographs only makes you a better photographer.

-• Assign yourself assignments that you have not attempted before, especially those assignments that you’ve never seen done by others before.
+- Assign yourself projects that you have not attempted before, especially those assignments that you’ve never seen done by others before.

-• Be inspired.
-Attend workshops, seminars, look at photography blogs, magazines and books.
+- Be inspired.
+Attend workshops and seminars.
+Look at photography blogs, magazines and books.

-• Share your work with your friends and family, or got one stage further and sign up with photo web forums.
+- Share your work with your friends and family, or go one stage further and sign up with photo web forums.
 Attend local meet up groups.
-Treat all negative feedback as a means to learn from them.
+Treat all negative feedback as a means to learn.
 Treat positive feedback as being on the right track.

-• Decide on a medium.
-Do you want to photograph in black and white only, HDR images?
-Pick one and be consistent in the main and I mean 90% of the time.
-There’s nothing worse that browsing through someone’s portfolio to see colour, black and white and some HDR.
+- Decide on a medium.
+Do you want to photograph in black and white only?
+HDR images?
+Pick one and be consistent —and I mean 90 percent of the time.
+There’s nothing worse that browsing through someone’s portfolio to see color, black and white, and some HDR.
 It cries out that you haven’t developed a style yet.

-• Try and describe your style to others.
+- Try to describe your style to others.
 Do you capture the moment, freeze action, tell a story or do you aspire to being a photo journalist?
 This will help to define your style by telling others.

-Eventually, you will come to realise what your style really is.
-One word of caution, don’t over process your images in your favourite imaging software.
+Eventually, you will come to realize what your style really is.
+One word of caution: don’t over-process your images.
 Keep it simple and your work will stand the test of time.

 About the Author:

-Geordie Parkin is a photographer based in Forest Lake, Qld (http://photopress.in/brianparkin).
-For further information about wildlife photography, pet photography or general questions about digital photography.
+Geordie Parkin is a photographer based in Forest Lake, Qld (photopress dot in slash brianparkin).

 Like This Article?